 For anyone studying Systems Architecture or Computer Science OS/400 is something you really must study to get an alternative view of how well a fully integrated, single-vendor system can work on an enterprise scale.
 Few doubt this today on the desktop or iPhone when they look at Apple products.
 To some extent Microsoft Azure platform and Amazon’s AWS platform also seek to be a single vendor solution to all common business requirements.

 What is AS400 used for?

-AS400 is used for commercial applications such as manufacturing, warehouse management, stock control, Quote to Cash, Sales Order Processing and Purchase to Pay, procurement applications.
+AS400 is used for commercial applications such as manufacturing, warehouse management, stock control, Quote to Cash, Sales Order Processing and Purchase to Pay, and procurement applications.
 The AS400 is also a major platform in Banking and Insurance.
-The thing all these applications have in common is the need for highly available and accurate systems which are cost effective and simple to operate.
+The thing all these applications have in common is the need for highly available and accurate systems which are cost-effective and simple to operate.

 You can very successfully run websites and web applications from the AS400 and it is certainly common to see the AS400 used as the backend transaction processing, or system of record for critical web applications.